Giráldez to Miss Sunday's Match

 - Giráldez to Miss Sunday's Match - Washington Spirit

-- Chicago Stars FC Draws Even with Seattle Reign FC at Historic Soldier Field, 2-2 - Chicago Stars FC

-- NC Courage at Angel City Match Preview - North Carolina Courage
+- Midfielder Rocky Rodríguez Called up by Costa Rica for International Friendly - Kansas City Current

-- Preview: Chicago Stars FC vs. Seattle Reign FC - Chicago Stars FC
+- Preview: Portland Thorns FC vs. Chicago Stars FC - Chicago Stars FC

-- Barbra Banda Scores Game-Winning Goal as Pride Defeat Bay FC 1-0 - Orlando Pride

-- Bay FC Shows Strong But Falls, 1-0, to Orlando Pride - Bay FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.